Generic Name: fenoprofen calcium

 8. USE IN SPECIFIC POPULATIONS

-Use of NSAIDs, including FENOPROFEN CALCIUM, USP, during the third trimester of pregnancy increases the risk of premature closure of the fetal ductus arteriosus.
-Avoid use of NSAIDs, including FENOPROFEN CALCIUM, USP, in pregnant women starting at 30 weeks of gestation (third trimester).
+Use of NSAIDs, including FENOPROFEN CALCIUM, during the third trimester of pregnancy increases the risk of premature closure of the fetal ductus arteriosus.
+Avoid use of NSAIDs, including FENOPROFEN CALCIUM, in pregnant women starting at 30 weeks of gestation (third trimester).

-There are no adequate and well-controlled studies of FENOPROFEN CALCIUM, USP in pregnant women.
+There are no adequate and well-controlled studies of FENOPROFEN CALCIUM in pregnant women.
 Data from observational studies regarding potential embryofetal risks of NSAID use in women in the first or second trimesters of pregnancy are inconclusive.
 In the general U.S. population, all clinically recognized pregnancies, regardless of drug exposure, have a background rate of 2-4% for major malformations, and 15-20% for pregnancy loss.

 In animal reproduction studies, embryo-fetal lethality and skeletal abnormalities were noted in offspring of pregnant rabbits following oral administration of fenoprofen during organogenesis at 0.6 times the maximum human daily dose of 3200 mg/day.
 However, there were no major malformations noted following oral administration of fenoprofen calcium to pregnant rats and rabbits during organogenesis at exposures up to 0.3 and 0.6 times the maximum human daily dose of 3200 mg/day.